lwfl1111/reTerminal-D1001/examples/factory_firmware/README.md

 ```
 This example based on the development of esp_brookesia_phone.
 This factory firmware demonstrates the peripheral functions of the device.
+Some peripheral working need micro sd card to store file.
+And the device will format sd card to FAT32, back up your data first.
 ```

 ## Features